 #1 Let Your Tongue Provide Resistance

 You probably may not even realize that when you lower your jaw, your tongue natural goes to the bottom of your mouth to help push it open.
 To provide a little extra resistance, consciously keep your tongue touching your palate while you open and close your mouth slowly.
+This can be an effective TMJ exercise.

 #2 Provide Resistance with Your Fingers